 If you are curious, I have been using this one for about 2 years.
 The rain sound is the best out of all and effective.
-It is affordable, portable and goes everywhere with us even work in different countries too.
+It is affordable, portable, and goes everywhere with us – even work in different countries as well.

 Read more about the reasons why the baby is not sleeping through the night.